 Certain statements contained herein, other than historical fact, may be considered "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and are intended to be covered by the safe harbor provided by the same.
-These statements, including those regarding our positioning for a public market listing and near-term and future growth, healthcare and population trends, and insulation from adverse and unpredictable market dislocation, are based on management's current expectations and beliefs and are subject to a number of trends and uncertainties.
+These statements, including those regarding our near term and future growth, optimization of our portfolio, healthcare and population trends, expected growth in healthcare expenditures and healthcare demand, and insulation from adverse and unpredictable market dislocation, are based on management's current expectations and beliefs and are subject to a number of trends and uncertainties.
 No forward-looking statement is intended to, nor shall it, serve as a guarantee of future performance.
 You can identify the forward-looking statements by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "outlook," "plan," "potential," "predict," "project," "seek," "should," "will" and other similar terms and phrases.
 Forward-looking statements are subject to various risks and uncertainties and factors that could cause actual results to differ materially from the Company's expectations, and investors should not rely on forward-looking statements since they involve known and unknown risks, uncertainties and other factors, which are, in some cases, beyond the Company's control and could materially affect the Company's results of operations, financial condition, cash flows, performance or future achievements or events, including those described under the section titled Part I, Item 1A.
-"Risk Factors" of the Company's 2023 Annual Report on Form 10-K. The company undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, or otherwise, except as required by law
+"Risk Factors" of the Company's 2023 Annual Report on Form 10-K, and those described under the section entitled Item 1A.
+"Risk Factors" of Part II of the Company's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2024, copies of which are available at www.sec.gov.
+The company undertakes no obligation to publicly update or revise any forward-looking